Editing a bucket ACL

 Note

-In the management console, you can only grant permissions to service accounts created in the same directory as the bucket.
-You can grant permissions to service accounts belonging to other directories using the YC CLI (only for the ACL bucket), AWS CLI, Terraform, or API.
+In the management console, you can only grant permissions to service accounts created in the same folder as the bucket.
+You can grant permissions to service accounts belonging to other folders using the Yandex Cloud CLI (only for ACL buckets), AWS CLI, Terraform, or API.

 Before configuring an ACL, see the description of the CLI command for editing a bucket: